 Yes, you can!
 But you’ll have to work a bit harder on your application compared to those in full-time employment.

-There’s over two million freelancers working in the UK right now, and it’s been increasing since the pandemic.
-Despite the increase, it’s still more difficult for freelancers to get a mortgage because you have to PROVE your income.
+It can be more difficult for freelancers to get a mortgage because you have to PROVE your income.
 Showing the mortgage lender three months of payslips – like a regular employee has to do – just won’t cut it.
 There’s a few more extra steps you’ll need to take.

 A freelancer is someone who’s self-employed and works on a short-term basis for different clients and different projects.
 Often, people become freelancers because they like the flexibility to choose what they do and how many hours they work.
 The types of people that freelance often include designers, writers and journalists.

 Freelancers are different from contractors because they’ll work for more than one client at the same time.
 But like contractors, being self-employed, rather than employed, means they won’t receive any employee benefits.
-Good thing they can charge the business far higher fees to make up for it.
-Cha-Ching! 🤑
+Good thing they can charge the business higher fees to make up for it.
+Cha-Ching!

 When making a mortgage application as a freelancer, lenders will look at the same criteria as an employee.
 This includes your income, age and credit score.
 Lenders may also ask some extra questions to make sure you can afford the monthly repayments: